 Top Kitchen Trends for 2015

-Antique Mirrors: Glitz is hot right now with glass tile, glossy cabinets and reflective surfaces remaining popular.
-Incorporating the old fashioned elements like antique mirrors helps to create a sense of history in these newer pieces, while still being true to today’s style trends.
+Antique Mirrors: Glitz is hot right now with glass tile, glossy cabinets, and reflective surfaces remaining popular.
+Incorporating old-fashioned elements like antique mirrors helps to create a sense of history in these newer pieces, while still being true to today’s style trends.

 Open layouts: Still exceedingly popular, open layouts are in high demand for their flexibility, which works for entertaining as well as daily family life.

-Butler Pantries: This staging area near the kitchen, which was a staple of kitchens in the turn of last century, has regained popularity as people find it to be ideal for entertaining and meal prep during a party.
+Butler Pantries: This staging area near the kitchen, which was a staple of kitchens at the turn of the last century, has regained popularity as people find it to be ideal for entertaining and meal prep during a party.

 White: While white cabinetry is a classic element, it has retained its appeal and many homeowners continue to opt for this timeless look.
 Dressing up the typical white kitchen with a contrasting island or hutch piece is a way to give white cabinets some personality.

 Quality products: People are demanding quality materials for their new kitchen, avoiding anything that may need repairs or replacing in a few years.
 Indeed, quality has become the new definition of luxury.

 Open shelving: You can’t beat the accessibility of having everyday items right at your fingertips, and open shelving has the added bonus of making the room seem larger and airier.